docQodly/docs/docs/language/basics/lang-operators.md

 #### Example 2

-Given a table called Person with a *name* field, as well as a *maiden name* field for married women.
+Given a dataclass named Person with a *name* attribute, as well as a *maidenName* attribute for married women.

 The following example checks if there is a maiden name and stores it in a variable, otherwise it simply stores the person's name:

 ```4d
-var name: Text
+var name: string

 name=person.maidenName || person.name
 ```